ibm-cloud-docs/vmwaresolutions/shared/shared_planning.md

 {{site.data.keyword.attribute-definition-list}}

-# Requirements and planning for VMware Solutions Shared
+# Requirements and planning for VMware Shared
 {: #shared_planning}

-Review the following requirements before you order your {{site.data.keyword.vmwaresolutions_full}} Shared virtual data centers.
+Review the following requirements before you order your VMware Shared virtual data centers.
 Plan for your order by considering the {{site.data.keyword.cloud_notm}} data center location, your workload capacity requirements, and services requirements.

-Price calculations are automatically generated when you access the VMware Solutions Shared instance order page.
+Price calculations are automatically generated when you access the VMware Shared instance order page.
 Default selections for on-demand virtual data centers include public and private networking, 2000 vCPU, and 40960 RAM.
 Default selections for reserved virtual data centers include public and private networking, and customizable vCPU and RAM limits.

 ## IBM Cloud account requirements
 {: #shared_ordering-account-req}

-To order VMware Solutions Shared, you must have a **Pay As You Go** or **Subscription** {{site.data.keyword.cloud_notm}} account.
+To order VMware Shared, you must have a **Pay As You Go** or **Subscription** {{site.data.keyword.cloud_notm}} account.
 The cost of the resources that are ordered is billed to that {{site.data.keyword.cloud_notm}} account.

 ## Virtual data center name requirements
 {: #shared_ordering-vdc-name-req}